mjfryc/mjaron-etudes-java/README.md

         // Sample array or iterable of Java objects. final Cat[] cats = new Cat[]{new Cat(), new Cat("_Michael_", 5)};

+        // It will print the Markdown table to the System.out.
         Table.render(cats, Cat.class).run();

         // Or